DAVIS: OOD Detection via Dominant Activations and Variance for Increased Separation: Empirical Evaluation of

+Importantly, our evaluation adheres to the OOD-free assumption and does not rely on a held-out OOD validation set for hyperparameter tuning.
+By avoiding access to OOD validation set and incorporating challenging datasets, we provide a rigorous and realistic assessment of $\approach$.

-\item \textit{AUROC} represents the probability that a random ID sample is assigned a higher score than a random OOD sample.
-A value of 1.0 is perfect, while 0.5 is random (a higher value is better, $\uparrow$). \end{enumerate}
+\textbf{Evaluation metrics.} We assess the effectiveness of $\approach$ by utilizing threshold-free metrics that are commonly used for evaluating OOD detection, as standardized in ~\cite{msp}.
+These metric includes (i) AUROC (Area Under the Receiver Operating Characteristic curve); represents the probability that a random ID sample is assigned a higher score than a random OOD sample.
+A value of 1.0 is perfect, while 0.5 is random (a higher value is better, $\uparrow$). (ii) FPR95 (false positive rate); is the percentage of OOD samples incorrectly classified as ID when the threshold $\lambda$ is set to correctly classify 95\% of ID samples.
+A lower value is better ($\downarrow$)~\cite{energy}.